WinVector/WVPlots/README.md

 # WVPlots

-Common plots we use for analysis and presentation (on top of ggplot2).
+Common plots we use for analysis and presentation (on top of ggplot2 in [R](https://cran.r-project.org)).
 See:

  * http://www.win-vector.com/blog/2013/02/revisiting-clevelands-the-elements-of-graphing-data-in-ggplot2/
  * http://www.win-vector.com/blog/2011/12/my-favorite-graphs/